tmgg/kettle-sdk-java/README.md

 - registerJob: Add a job to the server
 - startJob: Start a job
 - executeJob: Execute (prepare and start) a specific job
+- jobStatus: Get the status of a job
 ## todo

 - transStatus: The the status of a transformation